nathaniel-heatwole/Stepwise_regression/README.md

 • Published: International Journal of Disaster Risk Science (https://link.springer.com/content/pdf/10.1007/s13753-013-0004-z.pdf)

-• Developed regression-based predictive models, using hazard- and exposure-related characteristics

-• Identified variables that are particularly influential/consequential
+• Developed regression-based predictive models, using hazard- and exposure-related characteristics, and identified variables that are particularly influential/consequential

 • Majority of variation is explained using only two quantities: (1) Richter magnitude, and (2) population impacted